 How to Apply for a Library Card

-- You can apply for a library card online or at any public library.
+- You can apply for a library card online or at any public library in these two counties.
 If you apply online, you will receive a temporary barcode number that can be used to request catalog items (if you create a PIN) or check out digital items from our OverDrive service.
-You must visit a library with the documents described below within two weeks to make your card permanent.
+You must visit a library with the documents described below within 15 days to make your card permanent.
 If you do not, your temporary card will cease to function.

-- The signature of a parent or legal guardian is required for children 15 and under.
+- The signature of a parent or legal guardian is required for children under age 16, and that parent/guardian is responsible for materials borrowed on those cards.
 The parent must possess or obtain a valid library card in the UHLS system that is in good standing in order for the child to get a library card.
+Alternatively, a limited UHLS MyCard is available without the signature of a parent/guardian.

 If you live outside of Rensselaer and Albany County